seraphile/CMT/docs/rules.md

 If a conversation about voting becomes too circular or heated, the representatives will shut it down.

 ### The Sheet
 All our voting is recorded & coordinated in a google sheet.
-You can find the sheet by posting `+moistvotes` in **#orb-corner**.
+You can find the sheet by posting `+moistvotes` in **#⚪orb-corner**.
 One of the most important parts of the sheet is the *blessing/decrees preference* section.
 It gives everyone a chance to voice their opinions without the topic of voting dominating chat.
 ### Curated Democracy
 If there is a clear leader in the *blessing/decrees* preference section, we’ll begin propaganda for that option so we can communicate to the discord-external community (usually via twitter).
 Otherwise, representatives will use the general consensus from *blessing/decrees preference* section to set voting goals on the *Blessing Vote Entry* page.
 There members who wish to engage in team coordination can find out where to vote.
 Even if you don’t vote for a voting goal, please record your votes.
 ### Wills